Sasha Moisa

-Sasha Moisa (Ukrainian: Саша Мойса; born September 10, 1994) is a Ukrainian Muay Thai and Lethwei fighter currently signed to ONE Championship and World Lethwei Championship.
-He is the current WMC Super welterweight World Champion in Muaythai and WLC Light Middleweight World Champion in Lethwei.
+Sasha Moisa (Ukrainian: Саша Мойса; born September 10, 1994) is a Ukrainian mixed martial artist, Muay Thai and Lethwei fighter who has competed in ONE Championship and World Lethwei Championship.
+He is the former WMC Super welterweight World Champion in Muay Thai and the final WLC Light Middleweight World Champion in Lethwei.

 Early life

-Sasha Moisa was born in Odessa, Ukraine.
+Sasha Moisa was born in Odesa, Ukraine.
 He trained in judo at the age of 13 but turned to Muay Thai at 18.

 Muay Thai and kickboxing career

-In 2016, he moved to Bangkok to focus on training fulltime in Muay Thai.
-He currently trains out of the Behzad Warrior Academy in Bangkok, Thailand.
+In 2016, he moved to Bangkok to focus on training full-time in Muay Thai.

+THAI FIGHT and WMC Champion

 Sasha Moisa first appeared on Thai Fight at THAI FIGHT Khmer 2017, facing the veteran Sudsakorn Sor Klinmee on November 25, 2017.
 He lost by decision.

 On July 7, 2018, Moisa faced Satanfah Rachanon at THAI FIGHT Hat Yai, where he lost a questionable extra-round decision.

 On October 19, 2018, Sasha Moisa captured his first major Muay Thai world title when he defeated Bangpleenoi Petchyindee Academy by second-round knockout to claim the World Muaythai Council Super Welterweight Championship.

 On November 24, 2018, Moisa defeated Cambodia's Keo Rumchong at THAI FIGHT Saraburi by second-round TKO in the 2018 THAI FIGHT Kard Chuek 70 kg Semi-Finals.
 He was originally scheduled to face Saensatharn P.K.
 Saenchai Muaythaigym for the 2018 THAI FIGHT Kard Chuek 70 kg Championship and ultimately won the title by forfeit when Saensatharn was forced to withdraw due to injury.
 He finally faced Saensatharn at THAI FIGHT Mueang Khon 2019 on March 30, 2019.
 Moisa won in upset fashion when he stopped Saensatharn with a one-punch knockout.